-Metallic casings and fragments will be generated from the kiln.
-All casings and fragments (100 percent) will be visually inspected prior to certification as free of explosives and then recycled as scrap metal.
-Items that fail visual inspection will be managed as hazardous waste and retreated in the APE 1236 or in some cases sent to ABG or DR for thermal re-treatment.
+Shrapnel will be generated from the kiln.
+All shrapnel (100 percent) will be visually inspected prior to certification as free of explosives and then sold as scrap metal.

-C-2e Additional Requirements for Waste Generated Off-Site
+C-2e Additional Requirements for Waste Generated Off-Site Additional Requirements for Waste Generated For Additional Requirements for Waste Generated For Additional Requirements f

-This unit could treat wastes generated from off-site.
-This information is covered in the Introduction, Section C-2e.

-C-2f Additional Requirements for Ignitable, Reactive, or Incompatible Wastes
+C-2f Additional Requirements for Ignitable, Reactive, or Incompatible Wastes Additional Requirements is the primary characteristic of concern for treatment.
+Therefore, all waste characterization procedures have been developed considering the reactivity, ignitability, and potential incompatibilities of the waste munitions/explosives that are treated in the APE 1236 Incinerator.
 There are no additional waste characterization requirements for wastes treated in the APE 1236 Incinerator that must be addressed for ignitable, reactive, or incompatible wastes.

-Deleted: be sent

-Deleted: ammunition burning grounds